Steve Jobs’s signature is part of an amazing tech autograph collection up for bid

-On November 30, 1988, members of the Boston Computer Society filled that city’s Symphony Hall to capacity.
+On November 30, 1988, members of the Boston Computer Society (BCS) filled that city’s Symphony Hall to capacity.
 They were there to see Steve Jobs demo the NeXT cube, the remarkable computer from the startup he’d founded after being ousted from Apple three years earlier.
 I was lucky enough to be in Jobs’s audience—and even my 34-year-old recollections of the evening are electrifying.

 Charles Mann was also in the house that night.
 He was recording Jobs’s show for distribution as part of the Powersharing Series, an audio-cassette series of presentations made at the BCS, other user group meetings, and Boston’s Computer Museum by tech-industry notables.
 After putting the project aside for decades, Mann returned to it in recent years: Working with tech historian Tom Frikker, he digitized 134 of his recordings and began selling them on a $60 USB drive.
 It’s a priceless record of what was going on in computing between 1982 and 1991.